natacha-beck/imputePrepSanger/README.md

 6. Using BCFTOOLS run a check to make sure the reference alleles match with the ref alleles in HRC panel.
 7. Using BCFTOOLS make sure the positions are sorted (using the index function).

-Note that the thresholds mentionned above at step 3 are "hard coded" (are not yet option/parameters), and therefore should be change in the perl script directly if needed.
+Note that the thresholds mentioned above at step 3 are "hard-coded" (are not yet options/parameters), and therefore should be changed in the perl script directly, if needed.
 While the thresholds at step 2 are parameters to be passed in the command line, we suggest some values but these should take into account the data (number of samples, etc.).

 #### Updating the strand using Will Rayner's files

 Will Rayner has created strand files for common genotyping chips on a variety of genome builds.
 These were creating using BLAT, to map the neighbouring sequences (obtained from annotation files) to the reference human genome.
-In some situation, the position in the Plink files does not match the ones in the strand file, when the difference is larger than 10bp we remove these variants since we cannot be confident in the strand.
+In some situation, the position in the Plink files does not match the ones in the strand file, when the difference is greater than 10bp we remove these variants since we cannot be confident in the strand.
 Will also gives a file that list variants that had more than 1 high quality match (>90%) to the genome.
 It might be a good idea to remove these variants since it means that these probes bind to different parts of the genomes.
 There is an option in this pipeline to do so.

 ### How to run the pipeline